LAION-AI/laion.ai/content/gep-policy.md

 ---
 ## Gender Equality Plan Declaration

 LAION e.V. is a non-profit association registered in Germany.
-In order to commitment to and foster a fair and inclusive research environment, we hereby adopt this Gender Equality Plan (GEP).
+To demonstrate our commitment to fostering a fair and inclusive research environment, we hereby adopt this Gender Equality Plan (GEP).

 This declaration was formally adopted on 1 March 2026 by the Christoph Schuhmann, Jenia Jitsev and Robert Kaczmarczyk.